-In most organisations, leaving speeches are awkward and a drain on everyone’s time.
+In some organisations, leaving speeches are awkward and a drain on everyone’s time.

 It’s interesting how the psychology of work and the relationships with people around you start to change once resignation is tendered.
 Another odd part of the process is the politics of leaving and the procedures for departing.

 I’ve only had to provide a leaving speech three times in my teaching career.
 Once, I wasn’t offered.
 In another, I took redundancy, was placed on garden leave, and given no opportunity.
 In the three others, we laughed, and I shed a tear or two …

 In our schools, where hundreds of adults are working in the business of public speaking, some of us are very reluctant to speak publicly or reflect on our time with our departing employer.
 Some larger schools can see 30+ people leaving in one year!
 A small minority of schools don’t provide staff with any opportunity to ‘say goodbye’ …

 Our time in some periods of employment can be quite short (in some cases) for the impact we have on people and the organisation.
 However, leaving speeches can be an opportunity for you to celebrate and make a difference in the lives of the staff you are leaving (or quite the opposite).